Microsoft Teams for consumers is coming: Here's why you should use it

 - Best laptop deals

 The rush to Teams may be linked to the COVID-19 outbreak, but Teams' success will likely continue well into the future.
 Microsoft Teams for consumers is scheduled to enter the preview stage in the summer and launch in the Fall.
-It's a part of the $6.99 per month Microsoft 365 personal package (which costs $9.99 for family plans for 6 people), which is the successor to Office 365.
+Teams will be free to start, according to Microsoft, and then -- down the line -- premium features will be available as a part of the $6.99 per month Microsoft 365 personal package (which costs $9.99 for family plans for 6 people), which is the successor to Office 365.

 Why Microsoft Teams matters